jdx/mise/contributing.md

 ## Setup

-Shouldn't require anything special I'm aware of, but `just build` is a good sanity check to run and make sure it's all working.
+Shouldn't require anything special I'm aware of, but `mise run build` is a good sanity check to run and make sure it's all working.

+## Pre-commit hook

+You can optionally run a pre-commit hook which lints the codebase and updates generated code.
+To do this, install [lefthook](https://github.com/evilmartians/lefthook) and run `lefthook install`.

 ## Running the CLI